ChrisWallace2020/merlens/README.md

 # merlens
 Merlens enables people to navigate browsers using computer vision for facial recognition

+## Running Merlens

+Controls:
+- To move the mouse, rotate your face towards the direction you want the mouse to move.
+- Blink between 1 and 3 seconds to click.
+- Blink more than 3 seconds to start typing via speech-to-text processing.
+Say "Enter" when you're done talking.

 ## Scrolling via Mouse Position
 To set up scrolling via mouse position, do the following: